-All PhD students need to attend a minimum of 6 Wednesday seminars.
+All PhD students need to attend a minimum of 6 Wednesday seminars per annum.
 Upcoming seminars are listed on our website.
-These take place on Wednesdays during term time in Lecture Theatre 1 (or via VC) from 15:05 and last 30-60 minutes.
+These take place on Wednesdays during term time in Lecture Theatre 1 from 15:05 and last 30-60 minutes.